adwaiths05/retail-optimisation-engine/README.md

 3. A feature-rich ML reranker scores candidates using user-product frequency, recency, reorder ratio, embedding similarity, and category affinity.
 4. Business signals (margin and inventory) are secondary boosts, not primary rank drivers.
 5. Streamlit dashboard logs view, click, cart_add, and purchase events.
-6. Those events feed A/B metrics and Evidently drift windows.
+6. Those events feed A/B metrics.
-7. MLflow tracks experiments and artifacts; promotion compares candidate vs current model before publishing metadata.
+7. The backend serves bundled ONNX artifacts and a static recommendation stack.

 ## What Is Real vs Simulated